roni-mazor/roni-mazor/README.md

 Proficient in building end to end single-page apps with the following technologies:

-Javascript,CSS,HTML,React.js,Redux,Vue,Vuex,TypeScript,SASS,express.js,socket.io aswell as working with git.
+Javascript,CSS,HTML,React.js,Redux,Vue,Vuex,REST API,SASS,express.js,socket.io,TypeScript aswell as working with git.

 **A litle about me**

 🧲 A people's person and a tech lover.
 Autodidact, ambitious, and a team player!

 🏆 I recently built a clone of Trello, check it out, it has everything!
-Jello.
+Jello https://jello-l37q.onrender.com/.

 📫 You can reach me at ro6596@gmail.com